ValiMail/policy-sync/README.md

 Valimail dotAuth policy sync Balena Block.

-This Balena Block synchronizes a JSON representation of the managed application policy to the local filesystem.
+This Balena Block manages a local copy of a pipe-separated and JSON representation of policy.

 ## What it does

 This Balena Block allows you to:

 * Retrieve the device's application policy from Valimail's dotAuth policy management engine.
-* Save the application policy to disk in json format.
+* Save the application policy to disk in JSON and pipe-separated format.

-Structure of the policy file:
+Structure of the JSON policy file:

 ```json
 {"name": "APPLICATION_NAME",